-One of the important design differences between composite insulators and porcelain or glass cap & pin types is smaller shank diameter, made possible by the high strength glass-fibre reinforced core rod.
-However, slimmer profile also means smaller metal end fittings and the issue of corona has to be addressed, even at lower voltage levels.
+One of the design differences between composite insulators and porcelain or glass cap & pin types is smaller shank diameters, made possible by the high strength glass-fibre reinforced core rod.
+However, slimmer profile also means smaller metal end fittings and the issue of corona therefore must be addressed – even at lower voltage levels.
 As far back as 1992, CIGRE provided a general recommendation that, starting from 220 kV, application of a suitable corona ring on the HV side is necessary – mainly because of potential impact on RIV.
-Subsequently, specialized software became available to more accurately simulate how corona affected critical areas of a composite insulator, such as the triple point, as well as the effect of water droplet corona.
+Subsequently, specialized software became available to accurately simulate how corona affected critical areas of a composite insulator, such as the triple point, as well as the effect of water droplet corona.

 In 2008, the IEEE Taskforce on Electric Fields and Composite Insulators published a paper summarizing the state-of-the-art in this critical area and which highlighted corona protection designs proposed by different manufacturers, depending on voltage rating.
 It also showed possible installation faults and provided assistance on modelling electric field as well as differentiated between field intensities that influence insulator string behaviour under dry as well as wet conditions (water droplet corona phenomenon).
 Three important thresholds (shown as rms values) were mentioned in this document and these must not be exceeded when the insulator string is being simulated under dry conditions with no pollution (see Table 1).
 Impact of air density also has to be considered in case of installation at altitudes significantly higher than sea level.
 Local rules typically provide the necessary correction factors in such cases.